dpbriggs/redis-oxide-py/README.rst

 ^^^^^^^

-Parser classes provide a way to control how responses from the Redis server are parsed. redis-py ships with two parser classes, the PythonParser and the HiredisParser.
-By default, redis-py will attempt to use the HiredisParser if you have the hiredis module installed and will fallback to the PythonParser otherwise.
+Parser classes provide a way to control how responses from the Redis server are parsed. redis-oxide-py ships with two parser classes, the PythonParser and the HiredisParser.
+By default, redis-oxide-py will attempt to use the HiredisParser if you have the hiredis module installed and will fallback to the PythonParser otherwise.